fderuiter/face_stretcher/README.md

 ### Handling `[ERR_FD_002]`

 This error appears when the app can't find a face in the uploaded image.
-Common causes include a side profile photo or the browser failing to download the face detection model because you're offline.
-Try these steps:

-1. Use the manual cropper to highlight your face and run detection again.
-2. Ensure your network connection is working so TensorFlow can load the model files.
+If it occurs, the manual cropper automatically opens so you can select the face region yourself.
+If you continue to see this message, check that your network connection is working so TensorFlow can download the model files.

 ## Keyboard Controls